root670/dance-pad/README.md

 button-head M5 screws with a 3D printed spacer but M6 socket and button head screws will not fit unfortunately.
 These will work fine with M5 screws but the lesson learned is to not hastily order things like this in the future :-).

-Another possible issue I've found is that the pulldown resistors used in the Arrow PCB (330 ohm) might make the arrows to sensitive.
-This can be remedied by removing the resistors (difficult) or soldering additional ones in parallel on top of them (easier) to create a parallel resistance.
-I'll need to wait for the Arrow Panel PCBs to know for sure if this will be an issue.

-The Configurator and Firmware components are in progress.
-MVP is to communicate with the board over serial and display the raw sensor values in a graph in the frontend.